guochenmeinian/guochenmeinian/README.md

 ### <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45" /> About Me:
 - 🏦 I’m currently a Computer Science Graduate student studying at ***New York University***
 - 🔭 I completed my Bachelor of Science in Computer Science at ***the Ohio State University***
-- 📝 I regulary write blogs at my personal [website](https://main--guochenmeinian.netlify.app/about/)
+- 📝 I regulary write blogs at my personal [website](https://guochenmeinian.io/)
 - 💻 I use (this semester): **.py**, **.ipynb**, **.js**, **.cpp**
+- 👯 I’m looking to collaborate on web dev, GenAI, and all the fun stuff
 - 📖 I am actively finding an internship in the fields of machine learning and software engineering
-- 💬 Talk to me about music, AI, finance, silicon valley & startups
+- 💬 Talk to me about music, technology, finance, startups, Life in NYC
 - 👯 Please feel free to reach out at guochenmeinian@nyu.edu
 - ⚡ Pronouns: He/His/Him
 - 🧑‍💻 Tech I work on :